apache/echarts-doc/en/option/series/sankey.md

 ### depth(number)

-The layer of the node.
+The layer of the node, value starts from 0.

 ### itemStyle(Object)